Sugar Bowl Academy's learning process is:

-- Teachers push students to make connections between all subject matter, to the real world and society at large, and to the environment in which we live and learn.
+Teachers push student-athletes to make connections between all subject matter, to the real world and society at large, and to the environment in which we live and learn.

-- Small class sizes and a close-knit community enable SBA students to connect with teachers outside of the classroom on a multitude of levels.
-SBA teachers are highly accessible and have numerous opportunities to engage with students in the hallways, at lunch or while riding the chairlift.
+Small class sizes and a close-knit community enable SBA student-athletes to connect with teachers outside of the classroom on a multitude of levels.
+SBA teachers are highly accessible and have numerous opportunities to engage with student-athletes in the hallways, at lunch or while riding the chairlift.

-- Teachers seize opportunities to enhance learning, building upon student interest or teachable moments.
+Teachers seize opportunities to enhance learning, building upon student-athlete interest or teachable moments.